 Applying for board positions for the first time?
 A course in governance could help you stand out as a candidate.
-It’s more than a piece of paper; it’s a sign that you’re committed to being an effective part of the team.
-Alternatively, formalising your knowledge and skills with a diploma could be that X-factor that your organisation’s remuneration committee is looking for.
+It’s a sign that you’re committed to being an effective part of the team.

 Corporate and not for profit (NFP) governance has been in the headlines a lot recently.
 Whether it’s the sensationalist stuff about board members’ pay, or the growing trend towards higher standards of corporate social responsibility, people have got some serious opinions.
 If you’re about to take the next step up and get involved in a board, you’ve probably got a lot of questions.